 We absolutely, unequivocally believe that water is a human right.

 Safe, clean drinking water is essential to human life, and we believe that access to it is a fundamental human right.
 Everyone should have consistent access to quality water to meet daily hydration, cooking and hygiene needs

 The online video claiming otherwise is over 15 years old and depicts someone who is no longer our CEO.

 Critics use a video interview that our former Chairman Peter Brabeck-Letmathe gave in 2005 – over 15 years ago – to claim that he thinks all water sources should be privatized.
 This is simply false.

 The video is edited by critics to be intentionally misleading in order to advance a false narrative about our company.

 Mr. Brabeck’s comments were taken out of context and engineered by critics to create an inaccurate soundbite that would scare and anger viewers.

 Nestlé’s current chairman has affirmed that the company believes water is a human right.

-As recently as March 2018, Nestle current Chairman of the Board Paul Bulcke publicly stated: “At Nestlé, we unequivocally believe that access to water is a basic human right.
+In March 2018, ́Nestlé’s current Chairman of the Board Paul Bulcke publicly stated: “At Nestlé, we unequivocally believe that access to water is a basic human right.
 Everyone, everywhere in the world, has the right to clean, safe water for drinking and sanitation.”